European stocks rise for third day in a row

 European stocks reversed course to end higher on Thursday, tracking gains on Wall Street, while investors awaited a vote by the European Parliament on emergency funds to cushion the blow from the coronavirus outbreak.

-US stock indexes surged despite a record high in weekly jobless claims, with the data seen to boost the case for more stimulus measures to fight the economic impact of the pandemic.
+US stock indices surged despite a record high in weekly jobless claims, with the data seen to boost the case for more stimulus measures to fight the economic impact of the pandemic.

 The Iseq rose 4.6 per cent as equity markets continued to claw back losses.
 AIB, which was a heavy faller as stocks crashed earlier this month, surged 17 per cent to €1.21, while Bank of Ireland added 6.5 per cent to just below €2.09.